 Risk factor 5: Needle control

 The factor that you as a clinician can impact the most is the control of your needle tip.
 The next time you see an experienced injector observe their whole body not just the needle.
 Reducing trauma all starts from the perfect control of your needle.
-Dr. Tim Pearce shares some of his tips about needle control on his blog.

 There are many ways a clinician can reduce bruising before, during and after the procedure.
 It is important to keep the factors discussed in mind in order to better assess your technique and take the decision whether or not to commence the procedure at a given time.
 Remember that a bruise is very important for your client; it’s a story which others may tell about them.
 When you do get a bruise explain to your patient what has happened and why.
 Take the time to listen to their concerns and show that you care.
 Offer explanations and clear expectations of what will occur next.
 This can be the moment your patient decides to become a recurring client for your business!